-Financial accounting is concerned with the preparation of final accounts.
-The business has become so complex that mere final accounts are not sufficient in meeting financial needs.
 Financial accounting is like a post-mortem report.
 At the most it can reveal what has happened so far, but it cannot exercise any control over the past happenings.
-The limitations of financial accounting are as follows:- accounting.
+The limitations of financial accounting are as follows:-

-1.It records only quantitative information.

-2.It records only the historical cost.
-The impact of future uncertainties has no place in financial

-3.It does not take into account price level changes.

-4.It provides information about the whole concern.
-Product-wise, process-wise, department-wise or information of any other line of activity cannot be obtained separately from the financial accounting.

-5.Cost figures are not known in advance.
+- 1. It records only quantitative information. - 2.
+It records only the historical cost.
+The impact of future uncertainties has no place in financial accounting. - 3.
+It does not take into account price level changes. - 4.
+It provides information about the whole concern.
+Product-wise, process-wise, department-wise or information of any other line of activity cannot be obtained separately from the financial accounting. - 5.
+Cost figures are not known in advance.
 Therefore, it is not possible to fix the price in advance.
-It does not provide information to increase or reduce the selling price.

-6.As there is no technique for comparing the actual performance with that of the budgeted targets, it is not possible to evaluate performance of the busi ness.

-7. It does not tell about the optimum or otherwise of the quantum of profit made and does not provide the ways and means to increase the profits.

-8.In case of loss, whether loss can be reduced or converted into profit by means of cost control and cost reduction?
-Financial accounting does not answer this question.

-9.It does not reveal which departments are performing well?
-Which ones are incurring losses and how much is the loss in each case?

-10. It does not provide the cost of products manufactured

-11. There is no means provided by financial accounting to reduce the wastage.

-12. Can the expenses be reduced which results in the reduction of product cost and if so, to what extent and how?
-No answer to these questions.

-13. It is not helpful to the management in taking strategic decisions like replacement of assets, introduction of new products, discontinuation of an existing line, expansion of capacity, etc.
+It does not provide information to increase or reduce the selling price. - 6.
+As there is no technique for comparing the actual performance with that of the budgeted targets, it is not possible to evaluate performance of the busi ness. - 7.
+It does not tell about the optimum or otherwise of the quantum of profit made and does not provide the ways and means to increase the profits. - 8.
+In case of loss, whether loss can be reduced or converted into profit by means of cost control and cost reduction?
+Financial accounting does not answer this question. - 9.
+It does not reveal which departments are performing well?
+Which ones are incurring losses and how much is the loss in each case? - 10.
+It does not provide the cost of products manufactured - 11.
+There is no means provided by financial accounting to reduce the wastage. - 12.
+Can the expenses be reduced which results in the reduction of product cost and if so, to what extent and how?
+No answer to these questions. - 13.
+It is not helpful to the management in taking strategic decisions like replacement of assets, introduction of new products, discontinuation of an existing line, expansion of capacity, etc.

+COURSE CODE: 15PAU601 UNIT: I BATCH-2015-2018